-In the picture above, you can see that when the Value Line converges with the Avg line, the Diff Swabs become shorter.
-When the Value Line and the Avg Line cross over the Diff Swabs also cross over from one side of the Zero Line to the other side of the Zero Line.
+The picture above shows that when the Value Line converges with the Avg line, the Diff Swabs become shorter.
+When the Value Line and the Avg Line cross over, the Diff Swabs cross over from one side of the Zero Line to the other.

-This is because the Diff Line is measuring the distance between the Value Line and the Avg Line.
-When they are touching (during the cross-over) there is no distance between them to measure.
+This is because the Diff Line measures the distance between the Value Line and the Avg Line.
+When they are touching (during the cross-over), they have no distance to measure.

 The MACD line is the measurement between two moving averages, as presented above.
-When those two moving averages move towards each other, they converge.
+When those two moving averages move toward each other, they converge.

-We’ve learned from the Moving Average Blog that when moving averages move towards each other, it is a signal of failing momentum.
-By measuring this movement towards each other we can develop some analysis on the strength of the trend presented by the sloped Value Line.
+We’ve learned from the Moving Average Blog that when moving averages move toward each other, it signals failing momentum.
+By measuring this movement towards each other, we can develop some analysis of the strength of the trend presented by the sloped Value Line.
 As a result, we can better understand how to read MACD.

-The signal's given when two moving averages spread out and move away from each other.
-By performing analysis on this movement, we can measure the strength of the trend presented.
-This is done by the slope of the Value line.
+The signal is given when two moving averages spread out and move away from each other.
+By analyzing this movement, we can measure the strength of the presented trend.
+The slope of the Value line does this.

-The two moving averages separate because the slower moving average will not follow as quickly.
+The two moving averages separate because the slower moving average will follow slower.
 The farther away these two moving averages become, the steeper the slope and the greater the divergence.

 What causes the Value Line to cross over the Zero Line?
 The Moving Averages on the price chart.

-Look at the picture above, you can see that when the 12EMA and the 26EMA cross, the Value Line crosses the zero line.
-In other words, the MACD crosses the Zero Line.
+Look at the picture above; you can see that when the 12EMA and the 26EMA cross, the Value Line crosses the zero line.

 The EMA of the Value Line is called the Avg Line.
 The Diff Swab is the measurement between the Value Line and the Avg Line.
 This is also known as the MACD Line and the MACD Average.

 The Value Line is a measurement of moving averages on the price chart.
 The Avg Line and the Diff Swabs are internal indicators and ONLY measure the Value Line.
 They have nothing to do with price at all.
-In fact, the Avg Line and the Diff Swabs are an indicator of an indicator.
+The Avg Line and the Diff Swabs are an indicator of an indicator.

 The MACD is not a “GO / NO GO” study that will offer you trade entries and trade exits.
-The MACD Study is designed to watch for changes in current market direction.
-As a result, it gives signals of when the directional momentum is shifting or changing.
+The MACD Study is designed to watch for changes in the current market direction.

-Now we have a clear understanding of how to read MACD as well as where the signals come from.
+Now we clearly understand how to read MACD and where the signals come from.
 We may begin developing a few strategies that use these signals.

-The MACD may be used to develop a bias in market direction as well as determine the trend.
+The MACD may be used to develop a bias in market direction and determine the trend.
 As a result, knowing how to read MACD can help define a trend.
 One way to do this effectively is to apply the MACD on a higher time frame.

-As a result, the trend is determined and then take trades that go with said trend.
-For example, if you trade on the 4-hour chart you would want to look at the daily chart with the MACD to develop a trend bias.
+As a result, the trend is determined, and then trades that go with said trend.
+For example, if you trade on the 4-hour chart, you would want to look at the daily chart with the MACD to develop a trend bias.

-If you trade on the 1 hour, you would want to set the MACD onto a 4-hour chart to determine market bias.
+If you trade on the 1-hour, you want to set the MACD onto a 4-hour chart to determine market bias.
 The MACD will show trend bias with the Value Line.